Have you booked your flight and accommodation? Now you need to think about getting from the airport to your destination…

 The next option is the fly transfer.

-Airlines such as Thomas Cook offer a transfer on one of their package tour coaches when you book a ‘flight only’.
+Some airlines offer a transfer on one of their package tour coaches when you book a ‘flight only’.
 This option is a bit limited as the service only goes to the main resorts/hotels.